Prime Rate

 Unique: No late fees, no penalty APR

 The no-late-fee policy is a safety net for the forgetful.
 Transfer a high-interest balance here and chip away at it for nearly two years.
+The absence of a penalty APR is especially significant—most issuers will spike your rate to 29.99% or higher after a single missed payment, a practice the CFPB has flagged as a major consumer financial risk.

 Best for: Paying down existing credit card debt